GravityPDF/gravity-pdf-documentation/docs/v5/developer-php-form-data-array.md

 ## Form Data Array Up Close

-The `$form_data` array is used to access the Gravity Form entry information, but unlike merge tags there's no selector to show you what's actually in the array.
+The `$form_data` array is used to access the Gravity Form entry information, but unlike merge tags, there's no selector to show you what's actually in the array.
 That's why we've added a `data` URL parameter which shows you the complete contents of the `$form_data` array.

 To see the array, first view a PDF in your admin area.
 When it loads add `?data=1` to the URL and reload.
 The address should look similar to this:

     https://gravitypdf.com/pdf/12i410491024123/100/?data=1

-If we take a look at the `$form_data` array from the [tutorial](#template-tutorial) above you'll see a simple structured associative array:
+If we take a look at the `$form_data` array from the [tutorial](#template-tutorial--part-3) above you'll see a simple structured associative array:

     Array
     (